HeatherWYL/Cocos-Creator-SDK/README.md

   - `android/agora` fold save the `.so` file，`android/lib` save the `.jar` file.
   - `ios/agora` fold save the `.framework` file
 * Finally, Use Cocos Creator build to make SDK work.
+* On iOS platform, you should open the XCode project, and embed our framework, because it is dynamic library.

 ## Sources